Epidemiology of HIV/AIDS: East Asia

 The national HIV prevalence levels in East Asia is 0.1% in the adult (15–49) group.
 However, due to the large populations of many East Asian nations, this low national HIV prevalence still means that large numbers of people are infected with HIV.
 The picture in this region is dominated by China.
 Much of the current spread of HIV in China is through injecting drug use and paid sex.
 In China, UNAIDS estimated the number to be between 390,000 and 1.1 million, following a previous report that ranged from 430,000 to 1.5 million people.

 East Asia has an estimates 3.5 million people living with HIV, with prevalence low in the 15-49 age range.
 HIV/AIDS has remained somewhat stable with an approximated 3.5 million cases since 2005.
-Thailand is the only east Asian country with a over 1% HIV prevalence, which has declined from 1.7% in 2001 to 1.1% in 2015.
+Thailand is the only east Asian country with an over 1% HIV prevalence, which has declined from 1.7% in 2001 to 1.1% in 2015.
 No cases have been reported in the Democratic People's Republic of Korea.

-In the rural areas of China, where large numbers of farmers, especially in Henan province, participated in unclean blood transfusions; estimates of those infected are in the tens of thousands.
+In the early 1990s, HIV spread in rural China through commercial plasma donations due to the lack of adequate infection prevention and control.
 In Japan, just over half of HIV/AIDS cases are officially recorded as occurring amongst homosexual men, with the remainder occurring in heterosexual contact, injection drug use, and unknown means.

 In East Asia, men who have sex with men account for 18% of new HIV/AIDS cases and are therefore a key affected group along with sex workers and their clients who makeup 29% of new cases.
 This is also a noteworthy aspect because men who have sex with men had a prevalence of at least 5% or higher in countries in Asia and Pacific.